bitcoincore-dev/bips.bitcoincore.dev/web/content/119/index.md

 specific code released.

-Test vectors are available in \[/bip-0119/vectors the bip-0119/vectors directory\] for checking compatibility with the refrence implementation and BIP.
+Test vectors are available in \[/bip-0119/vectors the bip-0119/vectors directory\] for checking compatibility with the reference implementation and BIP.

 ## Rationale

-The goal of CHECKTEMPLATEVERIFY is to be minimal impact on the existing codebase -- in the future, as we become aware of more complex but shown to be safe use cases new template types can be added.
+The goal of CHECKTEMPLATEVERIFY is to be minimal impact on the existing codebase -- in the future, as we become aware of more complex but shown to be safe use cases, new template types can be added.

 Below we'll discuss the rules one-by-one: